rjutha/MCU-Movie-Project/readme.md

-# MCU Movies Analysis - Personal Project
+# MCU Movies Data Exploration - Personal Project
 Rahim Jutha / rjutha@sfu.ca

 Please use the html file in this directory to view the project